 The potential award is up to $95,000 per nurse fellow for salary and benefits.
 The fellows selected for the program will work with a mentor to learn about Parkinson’s disease, train in the clinic and identify a research project.
 Each fellow will leave after one year of training with a $50,000 grant to execute the research project they designed during their fellowship.

 “With this fellowship opportunity, we want to build a community of Parkinson’s nurse experts who not only know how to offer the best treatment possible for people with Parkinson’s, but also contribute to research on Parkinson’s and the roles nurses play,” said Eli Pollard, Vice President, Chief Training and Education Officer of the Parkinson’s Foundation.

 The fellowship is open to nurses with five years or more clinical experience who are interested in becoming experts in Parkinson’s disease and have an RN or BSN degree.
-Applications are being accepted through February 20, 2020 and can be submitted here.
+Applications are being accepted through February 20, 2020.
 Fellows will be notified of their acceptance by March 10, 2020.
 The OHSU and Struthers Parkinson’s Center host sites are part of the Parkinson’s Foundation Centers of Excellence network, two of 48 medical centers around the world, including 34 in the U.S. that provide specialty PD care.

-For more information on the Parkinson’s Foundation Nurse Fellowship program, please visit Parkinson.org/NurseFellowship.
+Find more information on the Parkinson’s Foundation Nurse Fellowship program.

 About the Parkinson’s Foundation